section-engineering-education/engineering-education/content/articles/javafx-editable-table-view/index.md

 - Create a new folder in the `java/com/table/editabletableview` path and name it `model`.
 It will hold the dummy data.
 - Create another folder named `controller` in the same path.
 - Change the location of the `HelloController.java` file to the new 'controller' folder created.
-This can be simply done by right-clicking on the file and pasting it to the new location.
+This step can be done by right-clicking the file and pasting it to the new location.
 - In the 'model' folder, create a new file named `User.java`.

 The resulting folder structure looks as follows: